earthly/website/blog/_posts/2022-01-11-golang-command-line.md

 ./activityclient -get 2 | grep "20 minute walk"
 ~~~

-Assuming the back-end service is up, and the client is built, this will test that `-add` is adding elements and that `-list` is retrieving them.
+Assuming the backend service is up, and the client is built, this will test that `-add` is adding elements and that `-list` is retrieving them.
 If either is broken, the script won't exit cleanly.

 ## Continuous Integration